 While this sounds like some kind of Dr. Frankenstein-like abuse of medical authority, Harriet Cole did apparently give permission for her body to be used by Dr. Weaver for the furtherance of science.
 Whether she knew precisely what would become of her, or more precisely her nervous system, is uncertain.

-Over the course of five months in 1888, Dr. Weaver cut away Harriet’s flesh to reveal, isolate and remove her cerebrospinal nervous system, a medical first that has only been repeated three times without using chemicals to separate the tissues.
+Over the course of six months in 1888, Dr. Weaver cut away Harriet’s flesh to reveal, isolate and remove her cerebrospinal nervous system, a medical first that has only been repeated three times without using chemicals to separate the tissues.
 The nerves were first wrapped in gauze for protection, and then every single strand was covered with a white lead-based paint and shellacked.
 Dr. Weaver then mounted the entire system for display, the nerves arranged in the shape of the human body.

 According to the History of the Homoeopathic Medical College of Pennsylvania, Dr. Weaver told a fellow doctor about Harriet during a trip to the U.K., after his extraction of the nervous system.
 He didn’t mention the completion of the dissection.
 The doctor’s response: “It is impossible, there is no such thing in all this United Kingdom, and if it had been possible it would have been done by some one.”
 Dr. Weaver replied quietly: “So it has, by some one in the States.”
 The poor English doctor must have been frightfully irked.